Upon purchase you will immediately be sent an e-mail with your download links. Please check your spam filter if you do

 Please read these instructions before purchasing or downloading files:

 - Some people have reported the zip file as being empty.
 Thousands of people have successfully downloaded these file, they’re definitely not empty.
+Most people experiencing this problem are using an Apple operating system.
+If so, use this app to uncompress the zip file: https://theunarchiver.com/ or WinZip.
 A customer recently found a solution when he experienced this problem, he briefly turned off virus protection and the file downloaded intact.
 The virus protection this particular student is using is Norton 360.
 Other virus protection or firewalls may cause this problem too.

 - iPhone and tablet users, please download to a desktop computer.
 After the initial download you can transfer the file to Dropbox, iCloud, or other cloud storage to view the video on all devices (instructions below).
 Video files are huge, some are nearly 2 Gigabytes.
 If you do download directly to your phone or tablet you will need to upload to the cloud and delete the file on your device before proceeding.